dewetblomerus/onboarding-talk/onboarding-elixir-slides.md

 ![bg](https://f000.backblazeb2.com/file/elixirconf-images/matched-bg.png)
 ## Coding style with newcomers in mind.

 - Break the work into smaller chunks than what is normally comfortable or efficient.
-Smaller PRs are necessary for the kind of code review that newcomers need.
-Especially after they worked really hard at getting the code to work.
 - Create clean interfaces to the things they don't need to learn in the beginning.
-Like GenServers.
-This is good code practice anyways.
+Things like GenServers.
 - Follow your own testing best practices very strictly.
-- Don't use recursion if an `Enum` function will do.
+- Don't use recursion if a pipeline of `Enum` functions will do.

 ---
 ![bg](https://f000.backblazeb2.com/file/elixirconf-images/matched-bg.png)